We are very excited to announce that we have partnered with GitHub to offer our users better protection for their Pulumi Access Tokens.

 pul- will be matched by the scanning service.

 During the processing of the requests from the Token Scanning Service, if we find that the token belongs to a Pulumi account, we will use the primary email on the account to notify the user.
 We will not, however, revoke the token automatically.
-So ensure that your account’s email address is up-to-date by going to your profile in the Pulumi Console.
+So ensure that your account’s email address is up-to-date by going to your profile in the Pulumi Service.

 The whole process, from the check-in to the email notification, typically takes just a few seconds, minimizing the window of an accidental breach.
 Of course, best practice is to avoid checking in the token at all!